-Update: WebExtensions are the new standard for add-on development, and you can find out how to create them on MDN.
-Please do not reference this article, as it is out-of-date.
-If you are the developer of a legacy add-on, please refer to this wiki page for additional resources to help you migrate to the new APIs.
+Please do not reference this article for extension development, as it is out-of-date.
+If you are the developer of a legacy add-on, please refer to this page for resources to help you migrate to the current API.

 It’s been a while since we published a guide on extension development in this blog, and we recently discovered that many of you are hitting a very old blog post about it.
 There’s plenty of documentation out there, but it can be hard to find, so here’s an overview of what you need to know about extension development.